 Sadly, no Teacher's Manual was ever published for this textbook.
 In time we hope to build one, but for the time being, those who are curious to see what the original creators of the series had in mind for this year's instruction may wish to consult the master curriculum plan called A Curriculum in Religion.

-PLEASE NOTE: all our textbooks are drop shipped from our supplier (there are simply too many to keep on hand here!) so please allow extra time for them to arrive.
+PLEASE NOTE: all our textbooks are printed on demand and drop shipped from our supplier (there are simply too many to keep on hand here!) so please allow 10-14 business days for them to arrive.
 Thank you for understanding.

 5.5" x 8.5" softcover 333 pages